Unpublished Research Data

 2023 Review

 This entry was added in 2019 as a subset of a previous entry for ‘Records of long duration from Local Government or Other Government Agencies.’
-The split was intended to allow greater concentration on the challenges that these different types of agency face.
+The split was intended to allow greater concentration on the challenges that these different types of agencies face.
 Non-governmental organizations typically operate across a broad range of digital formats and services acting on behalf of the public sector.
-The 2020 Jury noted the trend towards greater risk based on 2020 being a year of significant political and economic upheaval, putting additional strain on NGOs in these circumstances already vulnerable records are likely to be at greater risk.
-Trends towards greater risk was also noted by the 2021 Jury and 2022 Taskforce, contributing examples like Grenfell to demonstrate the precarity of non-government agencies, especially when these risks overlap with those of local government, resulting in significance and impact of loss, the impetus for action and call to governing frameworks where failing in enforcement for these agencies (e.g., examining current recordkeeping regimes keeping them accountable).
+The 2020 Jury noted the trend towards greater risk based on 2020 being a year of significant political and economic upheaval, putting additional strain on NGOs in these circumstances where already vulnerable records are likely to be at greater risk.
+Trends towards greater risk were also noted by the 2021 Jury and 2022 Taskforce, contributing examples like Grenfell to demonstrate the precarity of non-government agencies, especially when these risks overlap with those of local government, resulting in significance and impact of loss, the impetus for action and call to governing frameworks failing in enforcement for these agencies (e.g., examining current recordkeeping regimes keeping them accountable).

 Additional Comments

 There is a large variation in the types of records held by NGOs.
-Additionally the quality of digital preservation performed by NGOs can vary widely.
+Additionally, the quality of digital preservation performed by NGOs can vary widely.
 Therefore, the same approach to scoring was taken for this entry as the one above.

 We consider records of NGOs to be at greater risk due to there being less regulation, and the regulations that exist being less stringently enforced.

 An additional risk factor for these records is a blurring of the lines of responsibility, which can lead to records 'falling through gaps', or to difficulties funding digital preservation practice.
 This can be further complicated by outdated legislation which does not take into account the complexity of privatisation and public/private partnerships.
-For example the legislation that PROV operates under is 50 years old.
-This in turn can lead to regulation and enforcement being more complex than it is for government agencies.
+For example, the legislation that PROV operates under is 50 years old.
+This, in turn, can lead to regulation and enforcement being more complex than it is for government agencies.

 Case Studies or Examples: